kadmuffin/bikesarepain-mod/README.md

 ### Some of the Known Issues

 - Pitch is synced from clients to the server (should be the other way around)
-- HUD display item and "Modifier: Floating on Water" is only available from the creative menu
 - Code for commands is kinda of a mess
-- No version validation in the client or server
 - The mod doesn't auto disable when entering a world without the mod installed
 - Serial is activated when entering a world, but in a buggy way, requiring running `/bikes close` and `/bikes open` to fix it